deGueux/scale-model-DUT21/README.md

 ## What's this?
 Always wanted to take DUT21 home, but Larry won't let you?
-Here, you'll find all the documents needed to print your very own **1:10 scale model DUT21 car**!
+Here, you'll find all the files needed to print your very own **1:10 scale model DUT21 car**!
 How exciting.
 You better make sure you like screaming when it breaks, cause this isn't perfect in the slightest.
 Buckle up if you're brave.

 ### Pretty pictures
 ![](photos/pretty_image_3.png "Wow what an amazing car")